ManosAgelidis/spiking_CPG/README.md

 README
 ======

-To setup the experiment with the spking CPG you need to have the Neurorobotics Platform (NRP) installed or your machine.
+To setup the experiment with the spiking CPG you need to have the Neurorobotics Platform (NRP) installed or your machine.
 Instructions on how to do that here [NRP website](http://www.neurorobotics.net)!

 ## To simulate the isolated spinal cord model ##
     cd Models/brain_model